jinneigeyu/jinneigeyu/README.md

 - 👋 Hi, I’m @jinneigeyu
 - 👀 I’m interested in dota2
-- 🌱 I’m currently learning deep learning and pointcloud algs
+- 🌱 I’m currently cv and pointcloud algs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...